Las Vegas Apartments Guide & Renter Tips for 2025

 It's also wise to understand how the application process works before scheduling an apartment tour.
 Then, once the tour is over, you'll feel confident about making a decision and what to expect next.

 In some situations, a landlord may decide secondary references aren't enough.
 Instead, they may require a guarantor to sign the lease with you.
-Guarantors are usually parents or family members that legally guarantee to pay your rent if you fail to pay it.
+Guarantors are usually parents or family members who legally guarantee to pay your rent if you fail to pay it.
 However, guarantors will also need to go through a credit check.

 Protect Yourself from Rental Scams